LucasDelfino92/morrowindsharp/readme.md

 1. That you should only install the main file (if the mod in question is hosted on Nexus; MMH and MediaFire are single-link downloads).
 2. That the installation is straightforward, and requires no special instructions.

 My mod manager of choice for Morrowind is **Mod Organizer 2**.
-The **Mended Morrowind** module will explain in detail why I use it, and how to use it.
+The **Setup** module will explain in detail why I use it, and how to use it.
 Last but not least: when installing mods, conflicts are bound to appear sooner or later.
 This mod list has been curated to keep those to a minimum.
 Specific instructions will be provided in order to solve mod conflicts, but rest assured that an appropiate load order, as well as the use of **TES3Merge** (which you will learn how to install and use in the **Tools** module) is enough to solve 99% of them.

 ## INSTALLATION INDEX